Dam-Buty/laforge-connect/README.md

   - take note of the token (it should start with `xapp-1`)
 - In the **OAuth & Permissions** tab :
   - Add the following _Bot Token Scopes_ : `chat:write`, `channels:history`
-  - Click on "Install to <name of your workspace>"
+  - Click on "Install to `workspace`"
   - Click "Allow" in the OAuth authorization page
   - Copy the _Bot User OAuth Token_ that was created (it should start with `xoxb`)
 - In the **Event Subscriptions** tab :